What damage can squirrels do in the attic? Here’s what you need to know

 Sure, squirrels can be pretty adorable.
-But when a dray of squirrels decide to move into your attic, it’s anything but cute.
-Squirrels can do all sorts of damage that you may not expect, and getting rid of them can be a major hassle.
+But when a dray of squirrels decides to move into your attic, it’s anything but cute.
+Squirrels can do all sorts of damage that you may not expect, and getting rid of them can be a huge hassle.

 If you have a squirrel issue, you’re not alone.
 According to a 2014 survey by the Chubb Group of Insurance Companies, more than half of all homeowners have discovered pests (squirrels included) living in their attic.
 An old roof can offer an awesome entry point for squirrels or other pests.

 Let’s look at the damage that squirrels can do to your home, and what you can do to live squirrel free.

 Squirrels can do a lot of unexpected damage to attic spaces.
 Those sharp little teeth that are great for cracking acorn shells are also powerful tools for chewing away at your home.

 First, they can chew their way into your attic.
 Loose soffit and fascia make ideal entry points.
 It only takes a hole about an inch wide for a squirrel to move in.
 If it’s a tight fit, they’ll chew away the edges to make the small opening even bigger.